tbjgolden/sensible-starter/src/pages/from-markdown.md

 placing images into a plain text document format.

-Markdown uses an image syntax that is intended to resemble the syntax for links, allowing for two styles: _inline_ and _reference_.
+Markdown uses an image syntax that is intended to resemble the syntax for links.

-Inline image syntax looks like this:
+Image syntax looks like this:

     ![Alt text](/path/to/img.jpg)